This document explains how to listen for, and respond to, gestures in Flutter. Examples of gestures include taps, drags, and scaling.

 To listen to gestures from the widgets layer, use a

-If you’re using Material widgets, many of those widgets already respond
+If you’re using Material Components, many of those widgets already respond

 to taps or gestures.